kuzudb/kuzu-blog/src/content/post/2023-05-10-kuzu-pyg-rb.md

         return self.mlp(collect)
 ```

-Next, we will enable PyG to use Kùzu's Remote Backend when training.
-We create a [`torch_geometric.loader.NeighborLoader`](https://pytorch-geometric.readthedocs.io/en/latest/_modules/torch_geometric/loader/neighbor_loader.html), which is the subgraph sampler we will use, and pass the `feature_store` and `graph_store` we obtained from Kùzu to it. ***This is the 1 line change you have to do!***
+Next, we will enable PyG to use Kuzu's Remote Backend when training.
+We create a [`torch_geometric.loader.NeighborLoader`](https://pytorch-geometric.readthedocs.io/en/latest/_modules/torch_geometric/loader/neighbor_loader.html), which is the subgraph sampler we will use, and pass the `feature_store` and `graph_store` we obtained from Kuzu to it. ***This is the 1 line change you have to do!***

 ```py
 # Plug the graph store and feature store into the NeighborLoader